 Devolution is the transfer of province-like responsibilities from the federal government to the territories.
 Over the last few decades, Northern governments have taken on greater responsibility for many aspects of their region's affairs including education, health care and social services.
 One exception was control over lands and resource management, which was retained by the federal government.

 In April 2003, Yukon became the first territory to conclude a devolution agreement on lands and resource management.
-Progress is being made toward a similar agreement in the Northwest Territories.
+The Northwest Territories Lands and Resources Devolution Agreement was signed on June 25, 2013 and parties are working toward an effective date of April 2014.
 In Nunavut, a protocol for future negotiations has been signed between Canada, the territorial Government and Nunavut Tunngavik Incorporated and work between the parties on devolution is ongoing.

 Today, 11 of 14 Yukon First Nations have signed self-government agreements and settled claims.